studiosi/citysearch/README.md

 This is a **Next.js** app, using **SASS Modules** for the styling.
 It uses **Typescript** and **ESLint** for the enforcement of the code style.

-**Storybook** is used for the development and testing of components in isolation.

 ## Getting Started

 ### Running the development server